Gopika Poornima: Personal life

 Gopika was born in Vizianagaram and brought up in Hyderabad.
-After her initial training in carnatic classical music from her own Aunt Smt.M Padma, Gopika further trained under renowned Padmabhushan Smt.
+After her initial training in carnatic classical music from her own Aunt Smt.
+M Padma, Gopika further trained under renowned Padmabhushan Smt.
 Sudha Raghunathan, Smt.
-Lalitha Sivakumar, Smt.Prabhavathi and at present she is under the tutelage of the famous classical exponent Smt.Binni Krishnakumar.
+Lalitha Sivakumar, Smt.
+Prabhavathi and at present she is under the tutelage of the famous classical exponent Smt.
+Binni Krishnakumar.
 Her father was a senior manager in a central government office in Hyderabad.
 She participated in the first edition of singing reality show Padutha Theeyaga hosted by ETV.
-She got opportunities as a playback singer in films through this show and it was also at this time gopika poornima participated in musical reality shows in National channels like Star Plus Meri Aawaz Suno and Zee Sa Re Ga Ma Pa.
+She got opportunities as a playback singer in films through this show and it was also at this time Gopika Poornima participated in musical reality shows in National channels like Star Plus Meri Aawaz Suno and Zee Sa Re Ga Ma Pa.
 She met her future husband Mallikarjun in the same programme.
 After this programme, her father took voluntary retirement from his service and shifted to Chennai to train her in classical music and seek opportunities in professional singing.

 Mallikarjun too shifted his base to Chennai to pursue playback singing.
 Later they fell in love with each other and got married on 10 February 2008 in Simhachalam.
-They have one Daughter named Samhitha.
+They have one daughter named Veda Samhitha.
 Currently they are living in Chennai.

 Career

 Gopika made her debut as a playback singer in the film Singanna in 1997.
 The music for this film was composed by Vandemataram Srinivas.
-He invited Gopika, and Mallikarjun to sing for a song in that film.
-Incidentally they recorded their first song in the same studio where S. P. Balasubrahmanyam sang for the first time.
+He invited Gopika and Mallikarjun to sing for a song in that film.
+Incidentally, they recorded their first song in the same studio where S. P. Balasubrahmanyam sang for the first time.

-Gopika Poornima has sung more than 500 songs in films and 4000 Devotional songs under renowned music composers like M. S. Viswanathan, Ilayaraja, A. R. Rahman, Koti, Vidyasagar, S. A. Rajkumar, Sirpy, Deva, M. M. Keeravani, Mani Sharma, Harris Jayaraj, Devi Sri Prasad, Yuvan Shankar Raja, Chakri, Vandemataram Srinivas, S. S. Thaman, Anup Rubens and many others.
+Gopika Poornima has sung more than 500 songs in films and 4000 Devotional songs under renowned music composers like M. S. Viswanathan, Ilaiyaraaja, A. R. Rahman, Koti, Vidyasagar, S. A. Rajkumar, Sirpy, Deva, M. M. Keeravani, Mani Sharma, Harris Jayaraj, Devi Sri Prasad, Yuvan Shankar Raja, Chakri, Vandemataram Srinivas, S. S. Thaman, Anup Rubens and many others.

-She is one of the core singer in the musical band "Suswana" along with Mallikarjun and Parthu formed in 2016 and performed in countries like India (Visakhapatnam, Chennai, Tirupati, Hospet),United States (Dallas, Texas), Oman (Muscat), Kuwait.
+She is one of the core singers in the musical band "Suswana" along with Mallikarjun and Parthu formed in 2016 and performed in countries like India (Visakhapatnam, Chennai, Tirupati, Hospet), United States (Dallas, Texas), Oman (Muscat), Kuwait.